Doctor from Baton Rouge killed in hostage situation at Texas office

 AUSTIN, TX — A woman from Baton Rouge is dead after a nearly six-hour long standoff in Texas that began Tuesday night.

-According to Austin's ABC News affiliate, KVUE, the deadly hostage situation unfolded at a doctor's office near MoPac Expressway.
+According to KVUE, the deadly hostage situation unfolded at a doctor's office near MoPac Expressway.

-According to representatives with the Austin Police Department (APD), authorities ended the situation by sending a robot unit equipped with a camera unit into the building and used it to identify a victim.
-At that point, the SWAT team entered the building and found two people – "one that was originally inside the building and one that was not" – both dead.
+According to representatives with the Austin Police Department, authorities sent a robot equipped with a camera unit into the building and spotted the victim.
+At that point, the SWAT team entered the building and found two people dead.

-The department added that there were only two people inside the building at the end of the night; authorities are still working to determine whether or not anyone else was in the building earlier in the evening.

 Local news sources identified one of the people killed as Dr. Katherine Lindley Dodson of Baton Rouge.
-Officials said she was killed by Dr. Gharat Narumanchi, who also killed himself.
+Officials said she was killed by Dr. Bharat Narumanchi, who then killed himself.
 Narumanchi reportedly had a terminal cancer diagnosis, according to KEYE.

-Initial reports indicated the Narumanchi may have entered a medical office, Children's Medical Group, and taken an unknown number of people hostage.
+Reports said Narumanchi entered Children's Medical Group carrying what appeared to be a pistol, a shotgun, and two duffel bags before taking five people hostage.
+Several escaped and others were allowed to leave until it was only Narumanchi and Dodson left in the building.

+Officials said Narumanchi did not work at the office but was there about a week prior to apply for a volunteer position.
+Police said he was denied that position, but they're still investigating whether that or his cancer diagnosis was a factor in the attack.

 Update to the scene as of 6:42 - APD’s Mobile Command Unit has entered the area.
 We are on scene.
 Stay with @KVUE for the latest. https://t.co/B3W0V7ovLp pic.twitter.com/dvdIH8hkUu— Luis de Leon (@LuisdeLeon15) January 27, 2021